Bedroom count

 This report has limited data.Due a shortage of data for this selected bedroom and/or property type in Westlake Village, Westlake Village, CA, in the last 30 days, rent estimates may not represent the actual market.

-Average rent prices in Westlake Village have remained the same over the last month and have decreased by 19% since last year.
+Average rent prices in Westlake Village have increased by 17% over the last month and have increased by 20% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.